Laurent Naouri

 Roles pivotal to Naouri’s enduring success include the Devils in Offenbach’s Les Contes d’Hoffmann which he has sung at Teatro Real, Teatro alla Scala, Gran Teatre del Liceu, the Metropolitan Opera and at Festival d’Aix-en-Provence; Golaud in Debussy’s Pelléas et Mélisande at Théâtre des Champs-Élysées, Berliner Staatsoper, Teatro Real, Gran Teatre del Liceu, Los Angeles Opera and, most recently, at Festival d’Aix-en-Provence; Sir John Falstaff in Verdi’s Falstaff at Opéra national de Lyon, Santa Fe Opera and Glyndebourne Festival Opera and Germont in Verdi’s La Traviata at Santa Fe Opera, Dallas Opera, New National Theatre Tokyo and at Théâtre des Champs-Élysées.

-Other major appearances for Laurent Naouri include his debut at the Royal Opera, Covent Garden as Escamillo in Bizet’s Carmen and at Bayerische Staatsoper as Marquis de La Force in Poulenc’s Dialogues des Carmélites, Ruprecht in Prokofiev’s The Fiery Angel at Opéra national de Lyon, Mephistopheles in Berlioz’s La Damnation de Faust at Les Chorégies d’Orange and Opéra national de Lyon, Tomsky in Tchaikovsky’s Pique Dame and Scarpia in Puccini’s Tosca at La Monnaie and Fieramosca in Berlioz’s Benvenuto Cellini at Dutch National Opera and at Salzburger Festspiele.
+Other major appearances for Laurent Naouri include Hamm in Kurtág’s Fin de partie at Staatsoper Unter Den Linden Berlin, conducted by Alexander Soddy, his debut at Royal Ballet & Opera as Escamillo (Carmen), at Bayerische Staatsoper as Marquis de La Force (Dialogues des Carmélites), Ruprecht (The Fiery Angel) at Opéra national de Lyon, Mephistopheles (La Damnation de Faust) at both Les Chorégies d’Orange and Opéra national de Lyon, Tomsky (Pique Dame) and Scarpia (Tosca) at La Monnaie and Fieramosca (Benvenuto Cellini) at Dutch National Opera and Salzburger Festspiele.

 A sensitive recitalist, enthusiastic jazz performer and well-recorded artist, Naouri’s operatic discography includes Lully’s Phaëton and Acis et Galatée, Rameau’s Hippolyte et Aricie and Dardanus, Handel’s La Resurrezione and Aci, Galatea e Polifemo, Berlioz’s Benvenuto Cellini, Gounod’s Colombe and the title role in Donizetti’s Le duc d’Albe.
 As soloist he has recorded songs by Poulenc, Ravel and Roussel.
 His collaborations with jazz musicians include En Sourdine, a selection of French songs arranged by guitarist Frédéric Loiseau; Bridges, a programme dedicated to Eisler and Prokofiev with pianist Guillaume de Chassy and, together with pianist Manuel Rocheman, Round About Bill, a tribute to the music of Bill Evans.